Conformal Tradeoffs: Operational Profiles Beyond Coverage: Results: evidence for coverage semantics, audit behavior, and planning

 \subsubsection{Coverage: numerical realization of SSBC guarantees}

-This experiment instantiates the exact finite-sample laws underlying SSBC in the finite-window deployment regime, separating calibration randomness from deployment-window noise.
-Calibration nonconformity scores are drawn i.i.d.\ from a continuous, heavy-tailed reference distribution, chosen as the absolute Cauchy distribution $|t_{\nu=1}|$ to remain agnostic to model specifics.
+We first isolate the finite-sample law underlying SSBC.
+Calibration nonconformity scores are drawn i.i.d.\ from a continuous heavy-tailed reference distribution, and we compare nominal split conformal, a one-sided DKWM correction \citep{Massart1990DKWM,dvoretzky1956asymptotic,Vovk2012PAC}, and SSBC at $(\alpha^\star,\delta)=(0.10,0.10)$ over a finite deployment window of size $m_{\mathrm{infer}}=100$.